mdapena/pyventus/docs/tutorials/emitters/executor/index.md

 <p style='text-align: justify;' markdown>
 	&emsp;&emsp;This class utilizes the concurrent.futures `Executor` interface to handle asynchronous execution of event handlers.
 It can work with either `ThreadPoolExecutor` for thread-based execution or `ProcessPoolExecutor` for process-based execution.
-When an event is emitted, the event handlers are submitted to the executor to run asynchronously in threads (ThreadPoolExecutor) or processes (ProcessPoolExecutor).
+When an event is emitted, its execution is submitted to the executor to run asynchronously in either threads (ThreadPoolExecutor) or processes (ProcessPoolExecutor).
 </p>

 !!! warning "ProcessPoolExecutor"

 	<p style='text-align: justify;' markdown>
-	    &emsp;&emsp;The ProcessPoolExecutor utilizes Python's multiprocessing module to run event handlers in separate processes instead of threads.
+	    &emsp;&emsp;The `ProcessPoolExecutor` utilizes Python's multiprocessing module to run event emissions in separate processes instead of threads.
 This sidesteps the Global Interpreter Lock to enable true parallel execution.
 However, **only pickleable objects can be executed and returned**.
 	</p>

 ## Usage